jrtorres/watson-assistant-workshop/README.md

 # Introduction to Watson Assistant

+## Lab 1 - Building a bot from scratch

 ## Overview

 Watson Assistant service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.
 In this lab, you will create a workspace and understand the terminology of creating a chatbot.

-## Part 1 Building a bot from scratch

 ### Step 1: Designing Your Bot